btcsuite/btcd/dcrec/secp256k1/README.md

 standard crypto/ecdsa packages provided with go.
 A comprehensive suite of test is provided to ensure proper functionality.
 Package dcrec was originally based on work from ThePiachu which is licensed under the same terms as Go, but it has signficantly diverged since then.
-The decred developers original is licensed under the liberal ISC license.
+The Decred developers original is licensed under the liberal ISC license.

 Although this package was primarily written for dcrd, it has intentionally been